Abstract Keyword in Java

 • In the above program, inside a base abstract class Person we have declared display() method as abstract which has no body.

-• As we can see in the program the class Student extends the Person therefore the Student class is now eligible to override the abstract method display() and provide its implementation.
+• As we can see in the program, the class Student extends the Person; therefore, the Student class is now eligible to override the abstract method display() and provide its implementation.

-• The same goes for class Professor where we use abstract method display() to print professor data.
+• The same goes for class Professor where we use the abstract method display() to print professor data.

 Examples of Abstract Keyword